Isotab/AvaburArmoryFilter/README.md

 - From this newly loaded page click the "Raw" button bear the top right of the page.
 - This should load a new page with an install button.
 - That's it!
 Enjoy
+- Or...just click [here](https://github.com/theCanadianHat/AvaburArmoryFilter/raw/master/AvaburArmoryFilter.user.js) if you already have TamperMonkey

 # Issues
 - If you come across something that doesn't seem right please report an issue through GitHub.